 The Government plans to continue raising further indebtedness in the domestic and international markets, and NTP 2020 envisages Saudi Arabia's ratio of public debt to nominal GDP having the potential to reach up to 30 per cent. by 2020.

-The following table sets forth Saudi Arabia's total outstanding direct indebtedness (external and domestic) as at, and for the eight month period ending 31 August 2017 and as at, and for the years ended 31 December 2016, 2015, 2014, 2013 and 2012, respectively.
+The following table sets forth the Government's total outstanding direct indebtedness (external and domestic) as at 31 August 2016 and 31 December 2015, 2014, 2013, 2012 and 2011, respectively.